Study abroad in Scotland with IFSA

 Not available.

-Consider enrolling in a community-based learning course taught through Glasgow's Public Policy department.
+Consider enrolling in a community-based learning class taught through Glasgow’s Public Policy Department.
 Students complete volunteer work for six hours per week and take a related course for 5 U.S. semester credit hours.
 Read more about the details.
 Students must apply for and receive a PBS Tier 4 visa in order to participate in volunteer activities.
 IFSA will guide you through the visa process; however, you are responsible for the $500 cost for the visa.

 APPLICATION REQUIREMENTS